ashvants/MremoteImport/README.md

 This imports all hosts to the folder specified inside the "input/hosts.csv" file and inherits the authentication parameters from the parent folder.

 # USAGE
-import-csv "input/hosts.csv" | mremote -MremoteTemplateFile "\input\mremotetemplate\meremotetemplate.csv" -MremoteImportFile "\output\meremoteimport.csv"
+import-csv "input/hosts.csv" | mremoteimport -MremoteTemplateFile "\input\mremotetemplate\meremotetemplate.csv" -MremoteImportFile "\output\meremoteimport.csv"